 The Advancement of Surgery with Robotic Assistance

-The aim of minimally invasive surgery is to ensure less pain and less complications.
+Minimally invasive surgery aims to ensure less pain and fewer complications.
 Laparoscopic surgery offers that in comparison to open surgery.
-But it has its own shortcomings that can only be avoided by the best surgeons.
+But it has its shortcomings that the best surgeons can only avoid.

-The surgeon operates via a computer console where the images of the insides of the body are available in real time and in 3D.
-Unlike in laparoscopy, this image is clear and can be magnified without the quality or resolution of the image dropping.
-With 3D imaging, unlike in the 2D imaging in case of laparoscopy, there is minimal risk of a mistake.
+The surgeon operates via a computer console where the images of the body’s insides are available in real-time and in 3D.
+Unlike in laparoscopy, this image is straightforward and can be magnified without the quality or resolution of the image dropping.
+With 3D imaging, unlike in 2D imaging in the case of laparoscopy, there is minimal risk of a mistake.

-The surgical instruments are more advanced in case of robotic surgery.
-The robotic arm or the endo-wrist can rotate 360 degrees, allowing small instruments to get access to the exact point needed, and avoid the surrounding muscle tissues and nerves.
+The surgical instruments are more advanced in the case of robotic surgery.
+The robotic arm or the endo-wrist can rotate 360 degrees, allowing small instruments to access the exact point needed and avoid the surrounding muscle tissues and nerves.

 Robotic surgery, or robot-assisted surgery (to be clear about the procedure), is recommended for minimal damage to tissues, minimal infection or injury risk, minimal blood loss and pain, and minimal recovery time.
 The surgeon must be well-experienced in robot-assisted surgery because the ultimate success of the surgery lies in the precision of the surgeon s control of the robotic wrists.